A. L. Rowse: Life and politics

 Rowse published about 100 books.
 By the mid-20th century, he was a celebrated author and much-travelled lecturer, especially in the United States.
 He also published many popular articles in newspapers and magazines in Great Britain and the United States.
 His brilliance was widely recognised.
 His knack for the sensational, as well as his academic boldness (which some considered to be irresponsible carelessness), sustained his reputation.
-His opinions on rival popular historians, such as Hugh Trevor-Roper and A. J. P. Taylor, were expressed sometimes in very ripe terms.
+His opinions on rival popular historians, such as Hugh Trevor-Roper and A. J. P. Taylor, were expressed sometimes in very strong terms.

+In 1977, Rowse sparked much controversy with his book Homosexuals in History which linked creativity in the arts with being gay.
+Rowse wrote that his book was a study on the "predisposing conditions of creativeness, the psychological rewards of ambivalence, the doubled response to life, the sharping of perception, the tensions that led to achievement".
+Homosexuals in History attracted critical reviews as some of the artists identified as being gay in the book were based on only circumstantial evidence; the book had no footnotes or endnotes; his theory of a connection between artistic creativity and homosexuality was ill-defined; and his opinionated writing style full of arch comments alienated many.
+The American scholar Richard Aldrich wrote that for its flaws Homosexuals in History was one of the first serious studies in gay history and that many of the artists whom Rowse "outed" in his book were indeed gay, which marked the first time that this aspects of their lives was discussed in a mainstream book.

 In his later years, Rowse moved increasingly towards the political right, and many considered him to be part of the Tory tradition by the time he died.
 One of Rowse's lifelong themes in his books and articles was his condemnation of the Conservative-dominated National Government's policy of appeasement of Nazi Germany in the 1930s, and the economic and political consequences for Great Britain of fighting a Second World War with Germany.
-He also criticized his former Labour Party colleagues–including George Lansbury, Kingsley Martin, and Richard Crossman—for endorsing appeasement, writing "not one of the Left intellectuals could republish what they wrote in the Thirties without revealing what idiotic judgments they made about events."
+He also criticised his former Labour Party colleagues–including George Lansbury, Kingsley Martin and Richard Crossman—for endorsing appeasement, writing "not one of the Left intellectuals could republish what they wrote in the Thirties without revealing what idiotic judgments they made about events."
 Another was his horror at the degradation of standards in modern society.
-He is reported as saying: "...this filthy twentieth century.
+He is reported as saying: "... this filthy twentieth century.
 I hate its guts".

 Despite international academic success, Rowse remained proud of his Cornish roots.
-He retired from Oxford in 1973 to Trenarren House, his Cornish home, from where he remained active as writer, reviewer and conversationalist until immobilised by a stroke the year before his death.
+He retired from Oxford in 1973 to Trenarren House, his Cornish home, from where he remained active as writer, reviewer and conversationalist until immobilised by a stroke in 1996.
+He died at home on 3 October 1997.
 His ashes are buried in the Campdowns Cemetery, Charlestown near St Austell.